karl-taylor/ubuntu-setup/README.md

 ```

 ## Floorp
 Fuck firefox.
-Use this non-user-tracking fork instead
+Use this hopefully-less-user-tracking fork instead
 ```
 flatpak install flathub one.ablaze.floorp
 ```